Social Hall (Salt Lake City): Description

 The Social Hall was built along the east side of State Street (then known as First East street) in the downtown area of Salt Lake City.
-It's architect was Truman O. Angell and William Ward oversaw the stone cutting.
+Its architect was Truman O. Angell and William Ward oversaw the stone cutting.
 It was a two-story, five-bay rectilinear structure, measuring 33 ft by 73 ft.
 (Note: Newspapers reported that the archeological excavation in 1991 discovered the building's dimensions were different than commonly thought, with The Salt Lake Tribune reporting archeologists found the building was 36 ft by 71 ft.)
 The main floor, which was built of adobe brick, included the auditorium (designed to fit 300–350 persons) with a stage on the east end and dressing rooms behind.
 Built into the proscenium arch above the stage was a bust of William Shakespeare.
 The lower level, built of red sandstone, included a banquet hall and kitchen area.
 In later years, the exterior was stuccoed, quoins added, and a new entrance staircase built, which gave the structure a Georgian-style appearance.